Aliases for IRS4 Gene

 GeneCards Summary for IRS4 Gene

 IRS4 (Insulin Receptor Substrate 4) is a Protein Coding gene.
-Diseases associated with IRS4 include cribriform carcinoma and boutonneuse fever.
-Among its related pathways are Signaling by GPCR and Insulin receptor signalling cascade.
-GO annotations related to this gene include phospholipid binding and SH3/SH2 adaptor activity.
+Diseases associated with IRS4 include Hypothyroidism, Congenital, Nongoitrous, 9 and Hypothyroidism.
+Among its related pathways are Signaling by GPCR and cGMP-PKG signaling pathway.
+Gene Ontology (GO) annotations related to this gene include obsolete signal transducer activity and insulin receptor binding.
 An important paralog of this gene is IRS2.

 Acts as an interface between multiple growth factor receptors possessing tyrosine kinase activity, such as insulin receptor, IGF1R and FGFR1, and a complex network of intracellular signaling molecules containing SH2 domains.
 Involved in the IGF1R mitogenic signaling pathway.
 Promotes the AKT1 signaling pathway and BAD phosphorylation during insulin stimulation without activation of RPS6KB1 or the inhibition of apoptosis.
 Interaction with GRB2 enhances insulin-stimulated mitogen-activated protein kinase activity.
 May be involved in nonreceptor tyrosine kinase signaling in myoblasts.
 Plays a pivotal role in the proliferation/differentiation of hepatoblastoma cell through EPHB2 activation upon IGF1 stimulation.
 May play a role in the signal transduction in response to insulin and to a lesser extent in response to IL4 and GH on mitogenesis.
 Plays a role in growth, reproduction and glucose homeostasis.
 May act as negative regulators of the IGF1 signaling pathway by suppressing the function of IRS1 and IRS2.